Fate/stay night: Heaven's Feel I. presage flower

-Fate/stay night: Heaven's Feel I. presage flower is a 2017 Japanese anime fantasy film produced by Ufotable, directed by Tomonori Sudō, written by Akira Hiyama and featuring music by Yuki Kajiura.
+Fate/stay night: Heaven's Feel I. presage flower is a 2017 Japanese anime fantasy action film produced by Ufotable, directed by Tomonori Sudō, written by Akira Hiyama and featuring music by Yuki Kajiura.
 The film is the first installment in a trilogy of films adapting Heaven's Feel, the third and final route of the visual novel Fate/stay night.
 As in previous routes, the story focuses on a teenage mage named Shirou Emiya who takes part in a conflict known as the Holy Grail War to protect his city.
 However, this time Shirou encounters not only other mages and Servant warriors, but also a mysterious shadow killing most of the participants.

 The film premiered in Japan on October 14, 2017, and premiered in the United States between November and December 2017.
 Its English dub premiered on June 5, 2018 and June 7, 2018 in the USA.
 The film was a critical and commercial success, and was followed by a sequel, Fate/stay night: Heaven's Feel II. lost butterfly, which was released on January 12, 2019.